 Objective and Approach

-A critical review of the peer reviewed and grey literature relating to AMR bacterial populations and the spread of genetic materials conferring AMR in association with meat after secondary processing, will be undertaken.
-This review will consider a range of processing steps, processing interactions with plasmid conjugation and phage activity, as well as other aspects of genome plasticity, such as survival of extracellular genetic material which could give rise to new AMR.
-The review will also take into consideration both pathogenic and commensal AMR bacteria.
+A critical review of the peer reviewed and grey literature, relating to AMR bacterial populations and the spread of genetic materials conferring AMR, in association with meat after secondary processing, was undertaken.
+This review considered a range of processing steps, processing interactions with plasmid conjugation and phage activity, as well as other aspects of genome plasticity, such as survival of extracellular genetic material which could give rise to new AMR.
+The review also took into consideration both pathogenic and commensal AMR bacteria.

-The review will use systematic searching to identify publications which will then be critically appraised by two reviewers using an assessment questionnaire.
-Source databases to be searched will primarily be the Clarivate Analytics (formerly Thomson-Reuters) Web of Science and Pubmed databases.
-The study will consider the opinion of multiple reviewers and there will be statistical analyses of the data collected to ensure consistency of theses assessments.
+The review used systematic searching to identify publications which was then critically appraised by two reviewers using an assessment questionnaire.
+Source databases searched were primarily be the Clarivate Analytics (formerly Thomson-Reuters) Web of Science and Pubmed databases.
+The study considered the opinion of multiple reviewers and there was statistical analyses of the data collected to ensure consistency of theses assessments.